© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Circular earthwork is a scheduled monument protected by Historic England under reference 1005653.
 View the official record →

-Circular earthwork is an ancient monument in Wiltshire, England.
+Circular earthwork is a prehistoric monument located in Wiltshire, England, consisting of a circular bank and ditch formation typical of Neolithic or Bronze Age ritual or defensive sites.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005653.

 Circular earthwork is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005653.